Unchanging and changing and changing

 Japanese Canadian Cultural Centre, Toronto, Canada

-Photos by Johnny Nghiem, Maya Fuhr, Ashok Mathur, Darren Rigo, and Holly Chang.
+Featuring photography by Johnny Nghiem, Maya Fuhr, Ashok Mathur, Darren Rigo, and Holly Chang.

 CURATOR’S NOTE